hate5six/hate5grip/README.md

 The hate5grip is a DIY wireless camera angle switcher using a Raspberry Pi Zero that sends HTTP POST requests to a Flask server running adjacent to OBS, which simulates the pressing of keys to initiate an angle switch.
 The grip can be used more generally as just a wireless macro keypad as needed.
 Code for the remote and web server and the .stl files for 3D printing to come.
 For a full breakdown, step by step guide and Q+A check out the livestream tutorial I'll be hosting about this build over at patreon.com/hate5six. <b>Specific questions can be DM'd to me on there.</b>

+This is a work in progress.
+Build and use at your own risk.

 <h1>Installation:</h1>

 There are two scripts (tested on Python 3.9) in this repository: